gaganjotshan/PwC-PowerBI/README.md

 ![dashboard github](sample.png)

-Data visualization for the datasets was done in Microsoft Power BI Desktop and designed in PowerPoint, the dashboard includes:
+Data visualization for the datasets was done in Microsoft Power BI Desktop and designed in PowerPoint.

-- One main dashboard
-- Six tooltip pages

 ### Key Performance Indicators and Metrics: